noahehall/theBookOfNoah/0current/security/websecurity.md

     - the majority of web exploits use http in some fashion

   - authentication: the process of identifyng users when they return to your application
-    - to present an authentication challenge, a web server returns a 01 status code in the HTTP respone and adds a `WWW-Authneticate` header describing the preferred authenticatio method
+    - http native authentication is rarely used: to present an authentication challenge, a web server returns a 01 status code in the HTTP respone and adds a `WWW-Authneticate` header describing the preferred authentication method
+      - basic authentication scheme:
         - the user agent (e.g. a browser) requests a username & password from the user
+        - the browser concatenates the username + password separeted by a colon, e.g. `myname:mypw`
+        - uses the base64 algorithm to encode this strng and sends it back to te server in the `Authorization` header of the http request
+      - Digest authenetication scheme:
+        - requires the browser to generate a hash consisting of the username, password, and URL

 - DNS: domain name system